-Microsoft .NET Framework is a vital component and a programming infrastructure developed for the purpose of building, deploying and executing Windows 32/ 64 bit applications.
-A failed .NET Framework installation can be a hurdle in running applications that use .NET Framework components.
-The solution is simple: Look for existing installation entries into both Windows Features and Settings page and uninstall them and then try a new installation.
+Microsoft .NET Framework is a vital component and a programming infrastructure developed for the purpose of building, deploying and executing Windows 32/ 64-bit applications.
+A failed.NET Framework installation can be a hurdle in running applications that use .NET Framework components.
+The solution is simple: Look for existing install entries into both Windows Features and Settings page and uninstall them and then try a new install.

 Uninstall Existing Version from Windows Features

-1. Press Windows Key + X; select Search.
+1. Press Windows Key + X; select the Search.

 2. Type Windows Features in the Search Box and open Turn Windows Features On or Off from the Search Results.

 3. Uncheck the following check boxes: